Ashdon: Geography

 The village is approximately 4 mi northeast of the nearest town, Saffron Walden.
 It is on the River Bourn, a tributary to the River Granta, a tributary to the River Cam.
 The village is close to the Essex/Cambridgeshire county border.

-According to the 2011 census the population of the parish was 893, up from 792 in 2001.
 Apart from Ashdon village, the parish also includes Steventon End (52°03′47″N 0°19′55″E) and Church End (52°03′01″N 0°18′10″E).

 The River Bourn has caused much flooding in recent years to the village of Ashdon in 2000 and 2001 saw heavy winds and rain flood it immensely.
 On 14 June 2007 the village fell victim to flash flooding when a month's rain fell in an hour causing heavy flooding.
 Historically, one tenth of Ashdon parish was woodland.
 In 2018 work on the fitness equipment was completed.